Mindware-Lab/trident-g-ground-truth/core_system/Trident_G_Power.md

 **The EQ diagnostic:** In every case, the distorted pole is characterised by an EQ readout that *feels* like the healthy pole but *functions* like its opposite.
 This is the signature of capture: the rendering system has been hijacked.
 But EQ alone cannot verify reality — its readouts must be calibrated by λ-coupled feedback and IQ-based structure testing.

 ---

-## VI.
+## VII.
 THE POWER CYCLE: How Principles Interact

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐